benmann/trash/plugins/trash-watch/readme.md

 You can require this plugin in a taskfile with
 `plug wat.sh`

-Requires bash 4.0+ for the array
+- Requires bash 4.0+ for the array
+- Relies on `md5` which might not be present on every OS (you can easily exchange that though)